-How does the process work?
-Ten Steps to gaining and maintaining Healthy Schools/Healthy FE status
+The Ten Steps to Gaining and Maintaining Healthy Schools/Healthy FE Status

 1. Log on to Healthy Living and Learning Review